obandomarcos/ToMoDL/tomopari/README.md

 ![plot](https://raw.githubusercontent.com/obandomarcos/ToMoDL/refs/heads/nhattm/tomopari/figures/basic_mode.png)

 3. **Half-rotation**
-   - Click **Half rotation** if your projection data was acquired from 0° to 180°.
+   - Click **Half rotation** if your projection data were acquired from 0° to 180°.
-   - Leave it unchecked if data was acquired from 0° to 360°.
+   - Leave it unchecked if data were acquired from 0° to 360°.

 4. **Automatic axis alignment**
    If the rotation axis is not correctly aligned during acquisition, enable **Automatic axis alignment**.
 This aligns the sinogram to the detector center using the [Wall-method].